santhu501/namaste-react/README.md

   - Create Slice (cartSlice)
   - dispatch(action) which calls reducer to update the information in redux store for cart slice.
   - Selector subscribes to the changes to cart slice in redux store and updates the cart slice.

+Older Vanilla Redux => Does not allow state mutation at all. we need to do this way to update state: const newState = [...state];
+newState.item.push(action.payload);
+return newState.

+In redux toolkit, you should directly mutate the state, thats the only way to update state state.items.push(action.payload);